Boxfusion/shesha-docs/docs/tutorials/02-admin-portal.md

 123qwe
 ```

-Congratulatiions, you have now succeessfully cloned and run the Shesha Admin Portal app!
+Congratulations, you have now succeessfully cloned and run the Shesha Admin Portal app!
 ## Creating a Component

 ## Connecting to APIs